rparkins999/CalendarTrigger/README.md

 unstructured string address of the contact.
 If you have a contacts manager which allows you to put in the address in separate fields for street address, city, postcode, and country, you will get better results.

 It would be nice if the satnav could navigate to the address of the next appointment in your calendar too, but there isn't a Bluetooth protocol for it to read your calendar.
 The next location feature in CalendarTrigger, which can be enabled from the debugging screen, attempts to work around this.
-It creates a virtual contact called $Next $Location (the $ signs make it appear at the top of the list) and arranges for its address to always be the location of the next event in your calendar which has a location.
-The Location field in a calendar event is an unstructured string; CalendarTrigger does its best to decode this into its component parts.
+It creates a virtual contact called !NextEventLocation (the ! makes it appear at the top of the list) and arranges for its address to always be the location of the next event in your calendar which has a location.
+The Location field in a calendar event is an unstructured string: CalendarTrigger does its best to decode this into its component parts.
 You can help it by using standard format addresses:

 _20 Dean's Yard, London SW1P 3PA, England_

+or

+_Westminster Abbey, 20, Dean's Yard, London, SW1P 3PA, England_

 should work.
-For public buildings which your satnav knows about,

-_Westminster Abbey, London SW1P 3PA, England_

-or
+It tries to handle neighbourhood names, but doesn't always succeed unless it can find a street number and a postcode and a country name as well:..

-_Westminster Abbey, 20 Dean's Yard, London SW1P 3PA, England_
+_Westminster Abbey, 20 Dean's Yard, City of Westminster, London SW1P 3PA, England_

-should also work.
+should work.
 If you're in Europe,

 _6 parvis Notre-Dame - Place John Paul II, F-75004 Paris_
+or..
+_Groenplaats 21, 2000 Antwerpen, Belgium_..

 should work.
 In the USA

 _1600 Pennsylvania Avenue NW, Washington, DC 20500, USA_

 should work as well.
-It knows that DC is in the USA, so you can leave out the USA for American addresses: the format
+It knows the state names and abbreviations for the USA, so you can leave out the USA for American addresses (as Americans usually do): the format

 _1600 Pennsylvania Avenue NW, Washington 20500, District of Columbia_

 is also accepted.

-If you leave out the country name, CalendarTrigger will assume that it is the country in which the phone currently is, as determined by the Mobile Country code of the cellular network to which it is currently connected, if any.
+If you leave out the country name for other countries, CalendarTrigger will assume that it is the country in which the phone currently is, as determined by the Mobile Country code of the cellular network to which it is currently connected, if any.

-Flat or apartment numbers or rooms within a building will probably confuse it, because it can't tell "Apartment 17" from a street address in those countries where it's normal to put the house number after the street name.
+Flat or apartment numbers or rooms or PO boxes within a building will probably confuse it, because it can't tell "Apartment 17" from a street address in those countries where it's normal to put the house number after the street name.

-Calendar Trigger will ignore anything after the state or country name if there is at least one punctuation character (other than - or ,) in between, so something like
+Calendar Trigger will ignore anything in () or [] or {} or <>, so

-_1600 Pennsylvania Avenue NW, Washington 20500, DC (West Wing)_
+_(West Wing), 1600 Pennsylvania Avenue NW, Washington 20500, DC_

 will work: this is the best way of attaching sub-building information or company names to an address.
 Tags used to identify event classes can also be hidden from the address decoder in this way, for example

 _Shakespeare’s Globe, 21 New Globe Walk, London SE1 9DT, England {mute inside}_

 where presumably you have an event class which includes events whose location contains {mute inside}.